vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/others.md

 Provides a code copy button.

 By default, no config is required.
-If you don't need this feature, please set to `false`.
+If you don’t need this feature, please set to `false`.

 ::: info